[[updated December 8, 2016]]

 A key edge Twitter holds over all other social media platforms is the ability to listen to what people are saying and monitor those conversations.

-With 500 million tweets sent a day, there’s an incredible amount of conversations and comments going on.
-If we aren’t monitoring the tweets in that pie that are relevant to our business, we’re leaving money on the table.
+If we aren’t monitoring the tweets in that pie that are relevant to our business, you will most likely:

-- We’re losing potential customers who are influenced by unhappy ones
+- never connect with potential customers who are influenced by those upset tweeters

 To set up an alert using Agorapulse: